Answerability for regulated training

 • Suggested content, routing and sales follow-up actions

-Day 0 Scope the messy catalogue
+Day 0 Scope the priority catalogue area

 Choose one catalogue, pathway, or service area where buyers get stuck.